 Check All PHP Compatibility/Conflict Problems with Plugins

 Do you think that the latest WordPress themes and add-ons can work properly with the newest PHP?
-There will always be problems but you don’t have to worry whether they will happen or not.
+There will always be problems, but you don’t have to worry whether they will happen or not.
 Thus, you may check the compatibility before making updates with a plugin.

 If you are using the WordPress platform, you can look for a plugin in the WP Engine.
 It is the PHP Compatibility Checker plugin that is specially made for this issue.
 After installing, it will scan all your website’s files and report any incompatible factors.
-Here is the short instruction to use this plugin.
+Here is a short instruction on how to use this plugin.
 First, you have to download the plugin and install it on your website.
 Afterward, check the plugin menu and navigate to “Tools” and “PHP Compatibility”.
 Select the suitable PHP version and scan your site.
 You may choose to scan between the current themes and plugins or all elements.

 Well, let’s get to the main part: WordPress update PHP.